-Furnished by the school to DDE concerned
+Furnished by the school ol to DDE concerned -

 Name of the School

-Address of
+Address of the school

-the school School ID
+School ID

 Zone

 District

-Details of Entry L evel Class(es) wherever Fresn/New admission are made A 2017-18 - Pre-school/Nursery (New Admission) Pre-primary/KG (New Admission) Class-I (New Admission) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. o seats for EWS/DG (25% o total seats for nor minority school) В 2018-19 Pre-school/Nu rsery (New A dmission) Pre-prim ary/KG (New Admission) Class-I (New Admission) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for norminority school) C 2019-20 Pre-school/Nu rsery (New A (dmission) Pre-prim ary/KG (New Admission) Class-I (New Admission) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for norminority school)
+Details of Entry L evel Class es) wherever Fresh/New admission are made A 2017-18 Pre-school/Nu ary/KG (New s-I (New Adr Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for norminority school) В - 591HID 2018-19 The second secon Pre-school/Nu rsery (New A Admission) Pre-prim ary/KG (New Admission) Clas s-I (New Adr nission) Total No. of No. of No. of Total No. of No. of Total No. of No. of Seats seats for General category out of total seats seats for EWS/DG (25% of total seats for non minority school) No. of Seats scats for General category out of total seats seats for EWS/DG (25% of total seats for non minority school) No. of Seats seats for General category out of total seats seats for EWS/DG (25% of total seats for non minority school) C 2019-20 Pre-school/Nu rsery (New A dmission) Pre-prim ary/KG (New Admission) Class s-I (New Adr nission) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school)

-D 2020-21 Pre-school/Nu rsery (New A dmission) Pre-prim ary/KG (New Admission) Class s-I (New Adn nission) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. o seats fo EWS/DG (25% o total seats for noi minority school)
+D 100 2020-21 Pre-school/Nu rsery (New A Admission) Pre-prin ary/KG (New Admission) Clas s-I (New Adr Total No. of Seats No. of seats for EWS/DG (25% of total seats for non minority school) Total No. of Seats No. of seats for General category out of total seats No. of Seats No. of seats for General category out of total seats No. of seats for EWS/DG (25% of total seats for non minority school)